dreadlord-sedai/Blog-Of-The-Trident/README.md

   - [Contact](#contact)

 ## Introduction
 Blog of the Trident is a microblogging platform inspired by the world of A Song of Ice and Fire (Game of Thrones).
-Named after House Tully's sigil, this Flask-based application allows users to create and share content, interact with other users, and customize their profiles with ASOIF themes.
+Named after the Lands of the Trident, this Flask-based application allows users to create and share content, interact with other users, and customize their profiles with ASOIF themes.
 Whether you're pledging allegiance to House Stark or spreading the latest gossip from King's Landing, Blog of the Trident provides the perfect platform for all Westeros enthusiasts.

 ## Features
 - **User Authentication** - Secure registration and login system with house affiliations